UTrace: Poisoning Forensics for Private Collaborative Learning: Experimental Results

-We begin our evaluation with standard attacks against CIFAR-10 and Fashion datasets.
-For space, we present detailed results for only CIFAR-10 here, and defer detailed Fashion results to \Cref{appx:fashion}.
-Our qualitative findings are similar between both datasets.
+We begin our evaluation with dirty-label poisoning attacks against CIFAR-10 and Fashion datasets. \ifdefined\isnotextended For space, we present detailed results only for CIFAR-10 here, and defer detailed Fashion results to \Cref{appx:fashion} in the extended version \cite{Rose2024-UTraceFull}. \else \fi Our qualitative findings are similar between the two datasets.

-\myparagraph{Attack setup} We evaluate our tool against four different poisoning attacks: two backdoor attacks (BadNets \cite{gu_badnets_2019} and Sleeper Agent \cite{souri_sleeper_2021}), Subpopulation \cite{jagielski_subpopulation_2021}, and targeted (Witches' Brew \cite{geiping_witches_2021}).
-BadNets and Subpopulation attacks are dirty-label attacks: the attacker has control over data labeling and can insert mislabeled points.
-Witches' Brew and Sleeper Agent are clean-label attacks which work by applying small perturbations to inputs without changing their labels.
-Clean-label attacks are generally much more difficult to detect because they blend into the clean data distribution.
-We give complete details on attack setup in \Cref{appx:attack_config}.